BlackCapCoder/SoulMate/README.md

 }

 anotherSection {
-  Use a dollar sign followed by the section name to paste it into the code, like this: $sectionName code code $sectionName code code
+  Use a dollar sign followed by a section name to paste it into the code, like this: $sectionName code code $sectionName code code
 }